-6200 Expenditure Items IDEA-B Formula IDEA-B Preschool IDEA-B Discretionary Deaf Residential Set Aside (25%) Y Ν N RtI (Response to Intervention) Personnel 2 2 N Social Work Services (contracted) Y Y Y Staff Development Consultant for Special Education topics, Includes Travel and Per Diem (contracted) Y Y Y Technology Specialist (contracted) Y Y 1 Transcription Services Provider (CART, C-PRINT, TypeWell) (contracted) Y Y Y Transportation contract (parent/private) Y Y Y Universal Screening Instrument Used Only to Monitor the Progress of Nondisabled, Struggling Students (only with CEIS funds) Y 3 Ν Universal Screening Instrument Used to Test All Students N N N Visual Impairment (VI) Services (contracted) Y Y 1 Vocational Training Fees Y Ν Y
+6200 Expenditure Items IDEA-B Formula IDEA-B Preschool IDEA-B Discretionary Deaf RDSPD Fees/Tuition 1 Y Y N Related Services Provider, Includes Travel and Per Diem (contracted) Y Y 1 Residential Set Aside (25%) Y N N Response to Intervention (Rtl) Personnel 2 2 N Sign Language Interpreter for the DHH Y Y Y Social Work Services (contracted) Y Y Y Speech Therapy Y Y Y Staff Development Consultant for Special Education topics, Includes Travel and Per Diem (contracted) Y Y Y Surrogate Parent N Ν N Technology Specialist (contracted) Y Y 1 Transcription Services Provider (CART, C-PRINT, TypeWell) (contracted) Y Y Y Transportation contract (Parent/Private), Excess Costs Y Y Y Universal Screening Instrument Used Only to Monitor the Progress of Nondisabled, Struggling Students (only with CEIS funds) Y 3 N Universal Screening Instrument Used to Test All Students N N N Visual Impairment (VI) Services (contracted) Y Y 1 Vocational Training Fees Y Ν Y

-1Allowable with appropriate justification (use the same allowability criteria used for 6100 payroll positions).
+1 Allowable with appropriate justification (use the same allowability criteria used for 6100 payroll positions).

-2Voluntary CEIS funds can be used only for nondisabled students who are struggling (in need of additional academic and/or behavioral supports to succeed in a general education setting).
+2 Voluntary CEIS funds can be used only for nondisabled students who are struggling (in need of additional academic and/or behavioral supports to succeed in a general education setting).
 Mandatory CCEIS funds can be used primarily, but not exclusively, for children currently identified as needing special education or related services (in need of additional academic and/or behavioral supports to succeed in a general education setting).

-3Voluntary CEIS preschool funds can be used for CEIS services for nondisabled, struggling children grades K-12 (mandatory CCEIS preschool funds can be used primarily, but not exclusively for children currently identified as needing special education or related services ages 3 through grade 12); CEIS funds may not be used for preschool children.
+3 Voluntary CEIS preschool funds can be used for CEIS services for nondisabled, struggling children grades K-12 (mandatory CCEIS preschool funds can be used primarily, but not exclusively for children currently identified as needing special education or related services ages 3 through grade 12); CEIS funds may not be used for preschool children.

-4Allowable data management systems may be coded to either 6200, 6300, or 6600 depending on the specific circumstances of the transaction.
+4 Allowable data management systems may be coded to 6200, 6300, 6500, or 6600 depending on the specific circumstances of the transaction.
 Failure of the LEA to properly classify the cost may result in an audit finding.
 Approval of budgeted costs on the grant application pertains only to the allowability of the activity/cost item and not its calculation (unit cost multiplied by quantity) or accounting treatment (class/object category).
 LEAs may not obligate or expend grant funds for multi-year software subscriptions or multi-year maintenance fees because these business arrangements provide a benefit for a period longer than the grant period.
 However, the cost of a perpetual license is allowable as long as the maintenance fee associated with the perpetual license is paid annually during the appropriate grant period.
 The LEA should consult the FAR Module of the FASRG or contact the Division of Financial Compliance at financialaccountability@tea.texas.gov for guidance on classifying codes.